clark-pegg/linux-sockets/README.md

 # Basic C Web Server

 ## About
-A basic C webserver that will hopefully eventually be able to serve a webpage on GitHub
+A basic C webserver that I will use to host my portfolio on AWS

 ## Things to Add
 If path without file extension is tried, try again with ".html" extension\